 The Batak script is used on the island of Sumatra to write the five Batak dialects: Karo, Mandailing, Pakpak, Simalungun, and Toba.
-The script is called si-sia-sia or surat na sampulu sia, which means "the nineteen letters."
+The script is called si-sia-sia or surat na sam-pulu sia, which means "the nineteen letters."
 The script is taught in schools mainly for cultural purposes, and is used on some signs for shops and government offices.

 Structure.
 Batak is a Brahmi-derived script.
 It is written left to right.

+Consonants in Batak have an inherent /a/ vowel sound.
 Batak uses a vowel killer which is called pangolat in Mandailing, Pakpak, and Toba.
 In Karo the killer is called penengen, and in Simalungen it is known as panongonan.
 The appearance of the killer differs between some of the dialects.
-Consonant conjuncts are not formed.
-Batak has three independent vowels and makes use of a number of vowel signs and two consonant signs.
-Some vowel signs are only used by certain language communities.